edeandrea/skupper-local-gateway/README.md

     - Once config is done, start the local service in [Dev Mode](https://quarkus.io/guides/dev-mode-differences) (`mvnw quarkus:dev` or `quarkus dev`).

 Now the traffic on your Kubernetes/OpenShift cluster will route through your local laptop & back out to the cluster.
 The database (MongoDB for `rest-fights` or PostgreSQL for `rest-heroes`/`rest-villains`) will be running locally and managed by Q[uarkus Dev Services](https://quarkus.io/guides/dev-services).

+## Undo the setup
+To undo what you've done you basically have to unexpose everything you've exposed.

+1. Stop the local running service
+2. For every `skupper expose service` you performed above, perform a `skupper unexpose service <service_name> --address <address>`
+3. From the `bundle/<laptop_file_name>` directory, `chmod +x remove.sh`
+4. Execute `./remove.sh`
+5. Execute `skupper delete` to clean up skupper from the namespace
+6. Sometimes the Kubernetes `Service` does not get cleaned up properly (the `selector` remains looking for the `skupper-router`).
+If that happens you can simply re-deploy the `Service`
+    - For `rest-fights`, find the `Service` in https://github.com/quarkusio/quarkus-super-heroes/blob/main/rest-fights/deploy/k8s/java17-openshift.yml and re-deploy it
+    - For `rest-villains`, find the `Service` in https://github.com/quarkusio/quarkus-super-heroes/blob/main/rest-villains/deploy/k8s/java17-openshift.yml and re-deploy it

+If you proxied `rest-fights` you'll notice after returning to the UI that the fight results now differ from the event statistics.
+This is because the event statistics is reading from the Kafka topic whereas the fights UI is reading from the MongoDB database.
+When the proxy was in place, a local instance of MongoDB was used, but outgoing messages were still sent to the Kafka topic on the cluster.